kubernetes-sigs/gateway-api-inference-extension/site-src/guides/implementers.md

 #### Portable Implementation

-A portable WASM module implementing ext_proc can be developed, leveraging the [Proxy-Wasm ABI](https://github.com/proxy-wasm/spec) that is now supported by hosts such as Envoy, NGINX, Apache Traffic Server and others (see [here](https://github.com/Kuadrant/wasm-shim/tree/main)).
+A portable WASM module implementing ext_proc can be developed, leveraging the [Proxy-Wasm ABI](https://github.com/proxy-wasm/spec) that is now supported by hosts such as Envoy, NGINX, Apache Traffic Server and others.
 This enables a common implementation to be shared, until native support is implemented or as a long term solution depending on each host’s needs.

 A challenge to this option is that Proxy-Wasm becomes a dependency and may need to evolve in conjunction with ext_proc.
 With that said, this is very unlikely to be a problem in practice, given the breadth of Proxy-Wasm’s ABI and the use cases in scope of the ext_proc protocol.